Punic Wars: Roman victory in Iberia, 208–205 BC

 In the spring of 208 BC Hasdrubal moved to engage Scipio at the battle of Baecula.
 The Carthaginians were defeated, but Hasdrubal was able to withdraw the majority of his army and prevent any Roman pursuit; most of his losses were among his Iberian allies.
 Scipio was not able to prevent Hasdrubal from leading his depleted army through the western passes of the Pyrenees into Gaul.
 In 207 BC, after recruiting heavily in Gaul, Hasdrubal crossed the Alps into Italy in an attempt to join his brother, Hannibal, but was defeated before he could.

-In 206 BC at the Battle of Ilipa, Scipio with 48,000 men, half Italian and half Iberian, defeated a Carthaginian army of 54,500 men and 32 elephants.
+In 206 BC at the battle of Ilipa, Scipio with 48,000 men, half Italian and half Iberian, defeated a Carthaginian army of 54,500 men and 32 elephants.
 This sealed the fate of the Carthaginians in Iberia.
-The last Carthaginian-held city in Iberia, Gades, defected to the Romans.
+The last Carthaginian-held city in Iberia, Gades (modern Cádiz), defected to the Romans.
 Later the same year a mutiny broke out among Roman troops, which attracted support from Iberian leaders, disappointed that Roman forces had remained in the peninsula after the expulsion of the Carthaginians, but it was effectively put down by Scipio.
 In 205 BC a last attempt was made by Mago to recapture New Carthage when the Roman occupiers were shaken by another mutiny and an Iberian uprising, but he was repulsed.
 Mago left Iberia for Cisalpine Gaul with his remaining forces.
 In 203 BC Carthage succeeded in recruiting at least 4,000 mercenaries from Iberia, despite Rome's nominal control.

 Africa

 In 213 BC Syphax, a powerful Numidian king in North Africa, declared for Rome.
-In response, Roman advisers were sent to train his soldiers= and he waged war against the Carthaginian ally Gala.
+In response, Roman advisers were sent to train his soldiers and he waged war against the Carthaginian ally Gala.
 In 206 BC the Carthaginians ended this drain on their resources by dividing several Numidian kingdoms with him.
 One of those disinherited was the Numidian prince Masinissa, who was thus driven into the arms of Rome.